 An introduction to the concepts and methods of data communication.
 Systems, protocols, and controls used in data transfer.
 Media employed for data transmission and multiplexing techniques.
 Long-range and local networks used in data and computer communications.
-For computer science majors and as an EEGR elective for electrical engineering majors.
-Prerequisite: EEGR 201 or CSSE 251. (spring)
+Prerequisite: EEGR 201 or permission.